hilary/octoburn/source/_posts/2012-08-30-deploying-octopress-on-github.markdown

 # -*- mode: markdown -*-
 ---
-layout: post
+layout      : post
-title: "Repository Naming for Octopress on Github"
+title       : "Repository Naming for Octopress on Github" date        : 2012-08-30 10:40
-date: 2012-08-30 10:40
-comments: true
+comments    : true
-categories:
+description : Detailed walkthrough of repository naming when deploying Octopress on Github keywords    : octopress, github, walkthrough, naming categories  :
 - Octopress
 - Github
+- Walkthrough
 ---

-TL;DR While the [Octopress instructions][1] for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common.
+While the [Octopress instructions][1] for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common.
 I ran into it myself.
 Hopefully this post can spare some